Skip to main content

 The legal name is one of the following:

-• The requestor’s name following a legal name change.
+• The requestor’s name following a common law name change evidenced by a state-issued identification document.[2]

 • Divorce decree;